Guide

 Why is my OG image not showing?

-Common causes include: using a relative URL instead of absolute (must include https://), image file too large or slow to load, CORS headers blocking access, URL returning a redirect, or the image being cached.
-Use a debugger tool to identify the specific issue.
+Usual suspects: relative URL instead of absolute (needs https://), image too large or slow to load, CORS headers blocking access, or a redirect on the image URL.
+Sometimes just cached.
+Paste your URL into a debugger tool — it'll tell you what's wrong.

 Related Resources